‘Game Of Thrones’ Season 8 Leaked Script: What Is The Night King After? Fan Theory Reveals His End Goal

 The Game of Thrones Season 8 leaked script has tackled plenty of fan theories about the award-winning show, including one that reveals exactly why the Night King is bringing his army south of the Wall.

-The big bad villain of HBO’s highest-grossing TV program has established a reputation for being ruthless and cunning in the battlefield, especially after he killed and took Viserion, one of Daenerys’ dragons, as one of his own in Season 7.
+The big bad villain of HBO’s highest-grossing TV program has established a reputation for being ruthless and cunning on the battlefield, especially after he killed and took Viserion, one of Daenerys’ dragons, as one of his own in Season 7.

-But even before that, the Night King seemed to have become a widely-discussed subject of fan theories as he presents the one of biggest mysteries in the epic universe based on George R.R.
+But even before that, the Night King seemed to have become a widely discussed subject of fan theories as he presents one of the biggest mysteries in the epic universe based on George R.R.
 Martin’s “A Song of Ice and Fire” novels.

 Now that the Game of Thrones Season 8 leaked script has emerged, the icy villain and his legion of the undead appear to be a lot closer to becoming the center of the show as the Wall finally crumbles due to the icy dragon Viserion’s blue flames.